pinkpong111/network-architecture-theory/README.md

 More precisely: even a competent single agent does not run the four-type classification at full resolution on every input.
 There is a **trade-off cutoff point** — the resolution level beyond which further classification precision costs more resources than it returns in routing accuracy.
 Below this cutoff, residual vectors are intentionally treated as noise.
 This is not a failure of classification; it is the economically rational boundary of classification effort.

 > **What happens if classification is skipped entirely:** The agent treats all input data with equal weight, unable to distinguish signal from noise.
-In single-agent terms, this is equivalent to uniform attention distribution across all tokens — the condition that produces hallucination.
-The model "discovers" patterns in noise and generates fabricated outputs because it cannot distinguish relevant from irrelevant input.
+This produces hallucination-equivalent failure — the system "discovers" patterns in noise and generates fabricated outputs.
+(See Section 9 for the single-agent analogue: uniform attention distribution.)

 **Why four and not more**

-The two-axis framework (interpretability x degrees of freedom) produces exactly four non-overlapping categories that cover the full space of data types without redundancy:
+The two-axis discretization (interpretability × degrees of freedom) yields four canonical categories under finite-resource constraints, covering the operational space of data types without redundancy:

 ```
 Axis 1: Interpretable vs. Not Interpretable